lithiumhydride2/a-PyTorch-Tutorial-to-Transformers/README.md

 The English quote above is tokenized as follows –

+> The most beautiful thing we can experience is the mysterious.
+It is the fundamental emotion which stands at the cradle of true art and true science.

 ```python
 ["_The", "_most", "_beautiful", "_thing", "_we", "_can", "_experience", "_is", "_the", "_myster", "ious", ".", "_It", "_is", "_the", "_fundamental", "_emotion", "_which", "_stands", "_at", "_the", "_c", "rad", "le", "_of", "_true", "_art", "_and", "_true", "_science", "."]
 ```